-Starting this month, amendments to the California Online Privacy Protection Act (CalOPPA) will require businesses to disclose their response processes to Do Not Track (DNT) directives.
+Recent amendments to the California Online Privacy Protection Act (CalOPPA) require businesses to disclose their response processes to Do Not Track (DNT) directives.

 First, what is “Do Not Track”?